Enjoy every moment of your holiday on, in or under the beautiful waters of Wallis Lake.

 The famous Aussie tinny but upgraded for your fishing pleasure with open cabin or half cabin.
 Feeling fancy?
 Then try the luxury runabout with 40Hp engine, shade canopy, bluetooth stereo, padded leather seats, swim ladder and that must-have accessory… the GPS fish finder.

 Hire a cruiser in Forster

 If you have your boating licence then this is the ultimate upgrade for your day on Wallis Lake.
-You’ll feel like a millionaire as you captain this Quintrex 510 Cruiseabout with 100Hp engine, windshield, canopy, swivel seats plus padded seats in the bow for those super-splashy moments your kids will love.
+From Boatshed Number One try their new 10 metre luxury Bayliner Cruiser for hire and small group private charters.
+Or maybe you'll like millionaire feel of the Quintrex 510 Cruiseabout from Waterline Boathouse, with 100Hp engine, windshield, canopy, swivel seats plus padded seats in the bow for those super-splashy moments your kids will love.
 BYO designer sunnies.

 Hire see-through kayaks, pedal boats or stand up paddle boards

 Who cares how you like to paddle?
 Sitting down, standing up, using your arms or your legs… the choice is many.
 Either way, getting closest to the water without getting wet (mostly!) is a great day out on the lake.
 So flex those muscles and smile at the wildlife close up.

 - Aussie Boatshedfor kayaks and SUPs

 - Blue Peter Boatshed for kayaks and SUPs